-- Only organic/natural pesticides and fertilizers will be used by gardeners and are supplied by the individual gardener.
+Only organic/natural pesticides and fertilizers will be used by gardeners and are supplied by the individual gardener.
 Vegetable transplants or seeds are provided by the gardener.
-(No trees, bushes, mint, or invasive plants are allowed).

-- For safety and maintenance purposes, all aisles need to be kept clear of tomato cages, trellises, poles, tools or anything else which inhibits walk-ability and safety.
+(No trees, bushes, cacti, mint or invasive plants are allowed).
+For safety and maintenance purposes, all aisles need to be kept clear of tomato cages, trellises, poles, tools or anything else which inhibits walk-ability and safety.

 Community tools will be returned to the shed for storage and cleaned of debris.

-- Nothing shall be grown on the garden fence or in pots/planters outside of garden plots.
+Nothing shall be grown on the garden fence or in pots/planters outside of garden plots.
 Pots maybe used within plots.
 All plantings must be kept within the inside of a garden plot’s perimeter.
 Garden beds may be raised using wood or compost boards only (no straw beds).
 All mulch must be biodegradable (the use of leaves, or straw is suggested, no stones, pebbles or other hardscape material).
-Compost bins are available but the posted guidelines must be followed.
+All mulching product must be stored in the garden plot.

-- Always monitor when watering the garden.
+Always monitor when watering the garden.
 Never leave the water on but drain the hose of water replacing it within its irrigation hole and ALWAYS replace cover correctly.

-- Children are welcome in the community garden but must be accompanied by an adult and must be supervised at all times.
+Children are welcome in the community garden but must be accompanied by an adult and must be supervised at all times.
 No animals are allowed within the fenced area.

-No nails, screws etc. are to be inserted into the plastic lumber sides of garden plots without permission
+No nails, screws etc. are to be inserted into the plastic lumber sides of garden plots without permission.